getify/Functional-Light-JS/manuscript/ch9.md

 **Note:** Various FP libraries don't define a `mergeLists(..)` but instead define a `merge(..)` that merges properties of two objects; the results of such a `merge(..)` will differ from our `mergeLists(..)`.

-Alternatively, here's a couple of options to implement the list merging as a reducer:
+Alternatively, here are a couple of options to implement the list merging as a reducer:

 ```js
 // via @rwaldron